seriousManual/node-piglow/README.md

 $ piglow --leg_0 100 //lights up the 8 LEDs of the first piglow leg
 ````

 Each parameter can be specified individually as a command line parameter.
-See the section "Adressing" for a detailed overview.
+See the section [Adressing](#adressing) for a detailed overview.

 When the parameter `mocked` is assigned, the parameters will not be passed to the piglow board but to a mocking backend.
 This is useful in a testing environment.
-(See the "Mocking" section)
+(See the [Mocking](#mocking) section)

 ````bash
 $ piglow --leg_1 100 --mocked